Affiliate links on Android Authority may earn us a commission. Learn more.

 Blood oxygen during sleep

 We should note that this data shouldn’t be used for diagnosis but rather an insight into fitness and wellness.
-Of course, if you feel sluggish in the morning and your blood oxygen saturation data displays some worrying data, you should seek medical advice from a professional.
+Of course, if you feel sluggish in the morning and your blood oxygen saturation data displays worrying data, you should seek medical advice from a professional.

 Users can also view historical data by tapping the small graph icon at the top-right of the Sleep page.
 Select Snoring in the drop-down arrow on the left-hand side.
 You can jump between a week, 31 days, and 12 months.